 “Am I?
 I’m just wondering why you are so concerned about this.
 Aren’t you busy enough with your work?
 Don’t you have to attend to your wife?”

 “K, You know what I need?
 I need you to stop making assumptions about my life.
 And also to stop checking my Facebook.”
 I got up.
-“By the way, if I were you, I’d be a little more careful of who I keep as FB friends.
+“By the way, if I were you, I’d be a little more careful with who I keep as FB friends.
 Some of those guy friends you have display really sexy pictures.
 Very sexy and suggestive pictures.”

 That low blow silenced him.
 As well as terrified.
 And so for the rest of the year, K didn’t contact me.
 Meanwhile, I posted the most suggestive picture from the latest outing on FB.
 This one had me and another girl posing cheek to cheek, while masquerading as honeymooners.
-At the same time, I sent out a mass message inviting all from that excursion to another proudly single outing the next year.
+At the same time, I sent out a mass message inviting all from that excursion to partake in another proudly single outing the next year.
 In a kidding tone, I suggested a ritualistic exchanging of roses.

 I received enthusiastic agreement.
 We indulged ourselves for a couple of days arguing over what the colour of the roses should be.
 I insisted on traditional red.

-I’m proud to say, I won by a large margin.
+I won by a large margin.